-human beings.
+God's prophets were born into this world just like any other human beings.
 They led their lives just as others did, thus demonstrating to their people how God's servants should, in practice, conduct themselves on earth, and showing them clearly what path they must tread in order to avert God's displeasure and make themselves worthy of His blessings.

 Man has been placed on this earth by God in order that his obedience to his Creator may be put to the test.
-For this purpose has been given complete freedom to tread the paths of both good and evil.
+For this purpose he has been given complete freedom to tread the paths of both good and evil.
 He has a choice.
-But to follow the path desired for him by God, man is in need of guiding der God's principles.
+But to follow the path desired for him by God, man is in need of guiding principles.
 The true source of guidance, according to Islam, is to be found in prophethood.
 Throughout human history, God in His infinite mercy selected certain individuals to communicate His message to mankind, so that all human beings might be given an opportunity to follow the right path.
 These chosen people were called prophets, or messengers.